Lemon Blueberry Sweet Rolls

 Ever since I made easy lemon sweet rolls a few years ago, I’ve been dying to make a scratch version.
 And I’m so glad I did.
 And, by the way, from scratch is easy too.
 Believe me!

 I adapted my overnight cinnamon rolls for this recipe.
 That post has a photo tutorial of how your dough should look at each step, so if you’ve never made yeasted cinnamon rolls before, start there.
 That dough is the same recipe I’ve used for several rolls: almond, peanut butter, and zucchini to name a few.
 Don’t be scared of using yeast!
 Just be sure that you have fresh and that it’s not expired.
 This recipe uses active dry yeast because I know it’s readily available at so many grocery stores.
-Red Star Yeast is my favorite.

 The only difference between that dough and this one is that I decreased the milk and added lemon juice and zest.